 In this guide, I will be giving you a step-by-step tutorial with accompanying screenshots showing you how to optimise your Shopify collections for SEO.
 From my experience, I have noticed that Shopify collections (or categories) rank the best.
 Shopify collections outrank products and blog posts as they are more sales-driven.
 They simply stick with the search engines.
 It is therefore extremely important to create SEO optimised collections for your Shopify store to increase your website traffic and sales.
+We strongly recommend that you take a look at the https://latestlawjobs.com, a law jobs site based in the UK.
+Whilst it is not strictly using Shopify, similar principles apply.

 If you have a large Shopify store, it is very important to create as many collection pages as possible as each one will generate traffic to your store.